 Did you know you can buy investment property using your IRA?
-In this article I’ll show you how to use a Self Directed IRA to invest in real estate using money you already have.
-I’ll also give you insights on my own personal experience investing in real estate with a Self directed IRA that I set up a few years ago.
+In this article I’ll show you how to use a Self Directed IRA to invest in real estate using money you already have in your retirement account.
+I’ll give you insights on my own personal experience investing in real estate with my Self directed IRA that I set up a few years ago.

 I’ll also hook you up with some good resources to find out more, and even set up your own Self Directed IRA.

 I Wanted an Alternative Investment

 If you’re like me, your investment didn’t do well because the stock market crashed.
 Then it took years to get back to where it once was.
 I also had the difficulty of my income getting slashed almost in half during that time along while also paying cash for my wife’s two college degrees.

 I had wanted to get into real estate investing for a long time but didn’t know how.
 I didn’t want to go into debt to buy real estate, but also didn’t have the cash available to just go out and buy a house.